 Coverage usually costs more as cars age.
 So, purchasing an extended warranty is worth it on a new car because you’ll get the best price for that coverage.
 In general, your car is “new” if it’s still under the factory bumper-to-bumper warranty and you’re the original owner.

+Con: There can be many exclusions (and you need to know them).
 Even the most comprehensive warranty won’t cover every single item on your car.
 The highest bumper-to-bumper coverage option is called an exclusionary warranty, and it covers everything except a list of excluded items.
 Other plans use stated-coverage terms, which list out every item that is covered.

 The No. 1 problem people have with extended warranties comes from a misunderstanding of what was covered.
 Maybe the salesperson didn’t cover the exclusions, or maybe the contract was so dense it was hard to understand.
 In any case, the warranty company has to comply with its written contract.
 Take the 30-day guarantee period to read the contract thoroughly, and go over it with friends or family members if you have any doubts.